Rummage Sale is Saturday, April 22 at 8:30 am

 The present building has been the church’s home since the first service on December 16, 1883, though many changes have been made.
 In 1887 the parish hall was completed to consist of what is now the main hall with a vaulted ceiling, featuring a beautiful Queen Victoria Jubilee window, the gift of a long-time warden, Christopher Armstrong.
 The bell tower was completed in 1896.
 In 1924, the parish hall was enlarged by adding a large room and a kitchen to the west with three rooms and a small kitchen on the second floor as well as classrooms in the basement.
 The church itself was extended (in 1956) thirty-six feet to the north from its original wall (where the baptismal font is now located), and includes a gallery over the narthex.
 The parish hall had also been extended northward to provide office space and a new choir vestry.
 The sanctuary was enlarged by moving the communion rail to the steps of the chancel and the choir stalls to the floor of the nave.

-Over the years, concomitant with its own growth and that of the burgeoning town of Oakville, St. Jude’s has been instrumental in the establishment of St. Aidan’s (1952), St. Cuthbert’s (1956), St. Simon’s (1957), St. Hilda’s (1959), and, more recently, the Church of the Incarnation, in Glen Abbey.
+Over the years, concomitant with its own growth and that of the burgeoning town of Oakville, St. Jude’s has been instrumental in the establishment of St. Aidan’s (1952), St. Cuthbert’s (1956), St. Simon’s (1957), St. Hilda’s (1959), and Church of the Incarnation, in Glen Abbey (1987).
 It also helped nurture the Church of the Epiphany in Bronte, back in 1930.

 The first organ at St. Jude’s, built by Richard Coates, of Oakville, was installed in 1899, and remained in service for 38 years.
 It required pumping by hand.
 De Coursey Fletcher was then choirmaster and organist and Cecil Gillan was the pumper.
 A Casavant organ replaced this antiquated instrument in 1937, at a cost of $5,000.
 An Allen electronic organ replaced the Casavant instrument in 1968 when Melbourne Evans served as choirmaster and organist also for 35 years.
 The Casavant pipe-organ found a home in St. John’s Church, Elora and is still in use today.
 April 2012 saw the installation of a new Phoenix electronic organ incorporating the latest digital sampling technology.
 The new instrument has a much more realistic sound and greater versatility for solo playing and accompanying than its predecessor.

 Although countless men and women have had key roles in St. Jude’s development over the years, a few should be singled out.
-One is W. S. Davis, Churchwarden for 51 years (whose sons are still parishioners).
+One is W. S. Davis, Churchwarden for 51 years.
 Howard Kelley is another: he faithfully climbed the tower ladder and tolled the church bells for weddings, funerals and church services for 53 years.
 Mrs. J. S. Williams was president of the Chancel Guild for 40 years and E. T. Lightbourne was Sunday School Superintendent for 30 years.

 On December 18, 1913, in the afternoon, the floor of the nave caught fire from an overheated furnace.
-The Oakville Volunteer Fire Brigade saved the building , from total destruction but damage was very extensive.
+The Oakville Volunteer Fire Brigade saved the building, from total destruction, but the damage was very extensive.
 Services had to be held in the parish hall in the midst of alterations already underway before the fire, while the necessary reconstruction took place.

 Another sidelight – amusing in retrospect, but probably quite frightening when it happened.
 During his long stint as minister at St. Jude’s, Canon Worrell lived in the Rectory, then located a mile and a half west at the foot of Holyrood, beyond the cemetery.
 During a wild winter blizzard, when the good reverend was returning home from Sunday evening vespers, he became totally disoriented and had to be guided to safety by the family dog.
-This near tragedy prompted the vestry to move the manse to a much closer site, at Dunn and William (a house that was sold several years ago.)
+This near tragedy prompted the vestry to move the manse to a much closer site, on William Street at Dunn (a house that was sold many years ago.)

 Lest we think that social upheavals are strictly modern-day phenomena, here is a paragraph from the Rector’s report to the vestry in 1907: